List of Monk characters: Jack Monk Jr.

-Jack Monk Jr. (Steve Zahn) is Adrian's half-brother.
+Jack Monk Jr. (Steve Zahn) is Adrian and Ambrose's half-brother.
 Jack Monk Sr. left him and his mother Darlene after ten years of marriage.

 Jack Jr. meets Adrian after he is arrested and imprisoned for attempting to sell cars that are not his own.
 He escapes from prison but is framed for murdering Lindsey Bishop, one of the social workers at the prison, right afterwards.
 Jack goes to Adrian in hopes that Adrian can clear his name.

 Jack Jr. appears to be a pathological liar and often swears "hand to God" that he is telling the truth when in actuality he is not.
 Jack Jr. makes repeated efforts to ingratiate himself to his older half-brother by stammering and sniveling helplessly, even going so far as to stage a phony phone call from his girlfriend who pretends to be his mother, who bawls sappily, begging Adrian to help her little "Jackie".
 Despite being family, Adrian is thoroughly repulsed by Jack's display of complete immaturity, and at one point, he deems him "the most selfish human being he's ever met."
 Jack Jr. also has an unusual obsession with the country of Paraguay.
 Adrian does not know what this may mean until he mentions this to Dr. Bell.
 Adrian becomes furious when he learns that Jack's obsession with Paraguay is because its new extradition laws do not allow for extraditing individuals indicted for crimes other than murder.
 Adrian confronts Jack in front of Natalie, just as Jack is conning her into signing a check for an orphanage in Quebec.

 Eventually, Adrian finds that Jack was framed by Daniel Reese, a guard at the prison who was Lindsey's boyfriend and the real killer, and his feelings about Jack start to change.
 Jack is able to overcome Reese by running him over with Natalie's car.
 He goes back to prison, though Randy's handcuff key "went missing".
 He is mentioned in "Mr. Monk Meets His Dad".
 In that episode, the people at Tiger Bay happen to confuse Adrian for Jack Jr., because they do not know about Adrian and Ambrose, the other two sons of Jack Sr.

 Adrian enjoys bonding with Jack, and even goes so far as to protect him by giving him the phony name of Jack Gretzky and claiming that Jack is his penpal (despite the name, Adrian has to tell others that Jack is not related to Canadian hockey player Wayne Gretzky).